itrcAI/agricultural-land-demarcation/README.md

 ### list of the models that can import to use from script_models.py:
 'UNet, DenseNets, ResUNet, DenseUnet, unet_densenet_resunet, unetplus_resunet_attentionunet, bpat_unet, unetpp_resunet, unetpp_res_transformer, transformer_segmentation_model'

-### you need to just write the model you want to use and run front of run_model,
+### you need to just write the model you want front of run_model to use and run
 ### you can write any name for your model in model_name
 ```
 run_model = UNet